apiad/violetear/docs/guide.md

 1. The first part of the script is hidden for simplicity.

 !!! tip "Choose your own style"
+    As you may have noticed, `violetear` is completely unopinionated.
+Do you want to style an existing HTML?
+Do you want to create a complete semantic design system like Bootstrap?
+Do you prefer a simple utility system like Tailwind?
+Since `violetear` is just a thin layer on top of CSS, it doesn't force you into any specific design philosophy.
+You can even mix and match different styles.

     This is yet another example of `violetear`'s unopinionated philosophy.
 Here we are styling children by the `:nth-child()` selector instead of having to explicitely define classes in the HTML.
     Whether you prefer explicit or implicit is up to your design philosophy, `violetear` will help you either way.

 ## Layout options

+### Flexible layouts

 The previous section showed you a glimpse of the `.flexbox()` layout method.
 Let's explore it's options.
 Start by adding a bunch of `div`s to play with: